-Grain boundaries (GBs) play a key role in numerous physical processes associated with mechanical, chemical diffusion, or electrical conductivity behavior of polycrystalline materials (Balluffi and Sutton 1996).
-Understanding their properties is, therefore, particularly important for a mineral like olivine, which is the principal constituent of the rocks of the Earth's upper mantle.
-GBs are involved in several first-order processes such as creep (Hirth and Kohlstedt 1995; Maruyama and Hiraga 2017a, 2017b), grain boundary migration (Bollinger et al. 2018; Furstoss et al. 2020) and diffusion (Demouchy 2010; Fei et al. 2016).
-At the mesoscopic scale, GBs are often viewed as interfaces with particular properties, like their mobility or their diffusion coefficient.
+Grain boundaries (GBs) play a key role in numerous physical processes associated with mechanical, chemical diffusion or electrical conductivity behavior of polycrystalline materials (Balluffi and Sutton, 1996).
+Understanding their properties is therefore particularly important for a mineral like olivine which is the principal constituent of the rocks of the Earth's upper mantle.
+GBs are involved in several first order processes such as creep (Hirth and Kohlstedt, 1995; Maruyama and Hiraga, 2017a,b), grain boundary migration (Bollinger et al., 2019; Furstoss et al., 2021) or diffusion (Demouchy, 2010; Fei et al., 2016).
+At the mesoscopic scale, GBs are often viewed as interfaces with particular effective properties, like their mobility or their diffusion coefficient.
 Unfortunately, their structure at the atomic level is challenging to characterize.
-At the moment, atomically resolved observations of GB in olivine are scarce (Marquardt and Faul 2018), and the few high-resolution transmission electron microscope (HRTEM) micrographs available in literature (Marquardt and Faul 2018; Fei et al. 2016; Heinemann et al. 2005) do not allow determination of the chemical composition of GB, i.e., whether or not the GB is stoichiometric.
+At the moment, atomically resolved observations of GB in olivine are scarce as noticed in a recent review by